GameDisplayer/visual-fashion-recognition/README.md

 4. Send your picture in the chat.
 5. Follow the instructions given by Vivi.

+## How to use our fabulous bot ?

 - If you need help, please type "Help" or "help" in the chat.
+- Be cautious of the keywords specified by our bot and it will work smoothly !

 ## Process idea :
 1. Analyse the image sent (tell if it is recognizable or not and if not try to make it usable)